Skatteetaten/mva-meldingen/docs/omvendt_eng/test/index.md

 Connection to the test environment occurs through ID-porten and for the purpose of testing, Skatteetaten's ID-porten integration can be used.
 It is recommended that the providers order their own integration against ID-porten as soon as possible because the process is partly manual and can be time consuming.
 See more in [implementation guide section 3.
 ID-porten integration.](https://skatteetaten.github.io/mva-meldingen/english/implementationguide/#3-id-porten-integration)

 The ERP system providers must find test users in Tenor test data search.
 The testdata are synthetic test users that should also be used to log into ID-porten and Altinn.
-These are the only test users that can be used to test the tax return for VAT compensation.
+These are the only test users that can be used to test the VAT return for reverse tax liability.
 Ordinary Digdir test users will not work for this purpose.[Here is a guide to how to use Tenor test data search](https://github.com/Skatteetaten/mva-meldingen/tree/master/docs/mvameldingen_eng/test/User_Guide_Tenor_testdata.pdf).

 Skatteetaten's test environment will be available as long as it is needed, after the VAT return for reverse tax liability is launched.